 When your child is in hospital

-Often one of both parents need (and want) to spend a considerable amount of time in hospital with their child.
+Often one of both parents needs (and want) to spend a considerable amount of time in the hospital with their child.
 Being with your child is important but sometimes parents find it hard to accept handing over care to hospital staff and feel huge anxiety in that they cannot protect their child.
 Also watching unpleasant procedures and being surrounded by sick people can be very upsetting.

-Spending a lot of time in and out of hospital is hard for everyone in the family but a couple's relationship is also likely to come under strain from associated financial, emotional and social pressures.
+Spending a lot of time in and out of the hospital is hard for everyone in the family but a couple’s relationship is also likely to come under strain from associated financial, emotional and social pressures.

 Friends and family will probably want to help out where they can, but if a child is ill for a long period of time it might be that goodwill dwindles.
 Relatives can also feel overwhelmed by a disabled child’s needs and feel anxious about how to support you.

-Whilst some couples find that such a difficult period will bring them closer together others will struggle to stay connected, so it is vital to try and look after your relationship and try to give each other support.
+Whilst some couples find that such a difficult period will bring them closer together with others will struggle to stay connected, so it is vital to try and look after your relationship and try to give each other support.